DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 cannot be substantiated.

-This should not be surprising at all: unless they are forced by contract to engage in social activities—say, in exchange for financial concessions—creative producers are going to focus on their immediate professional activities.
+This should not be surprising at all: unless they are forced by contract to engage in social activities — say, in exchange for financial concessions — creative producers are going to focus on their immediate professional activities.
 Not because they are anti-social, but simply because they already have enough on their plates.